 - Career achievements are neatly laid out in a professional summary.

-- A range of hard and soft skills are organized in well-placed sections.
+- A range of both hard and soft skills are displayed throughout the resume’s sections.

 - Education and credentials are highlighted.